|Guide||♦||18 Triplogs||0 Topics|

-All right, to get started on the hike, you take the Dutchman Tr. east out of Peralta for about 2.6mi through the beautiful Barkley Basin.
-As you approach the Coffee Flat Tr. intersection you will be rewarded with some great views of Miners Needle and Cathedral Rock as they begin to dominate the skyline.
+All right, to get started on the hike, you take the Dutchman Trail #104 east out of Peralta for about 2.6mi through the beautiful Barkley Basin.
+As you approach the Coffee Flat Trail #108 intersection you will be rewarded with some great views of Miners Needle and Cathedral Rock as they begin to dominate the skyline.
 Miner's Needle with its distinct "eye" has been a focus point for the Lost Dutch search in years past.
 It was at the base of Cathedral Rock that human bones thought to be those of Mexican miners possibly killed by Apaches were found in the 1930s.

 At about the 4.5mi point you will cross the summit and bear right onto the Whiskey Spring Tr. as it begins its descent into Whiskey Spring Canyon.
-As you reach the bottom of the canyon the trail flattens out, enters some shady areas of Hackberry trees along the wash and encounters some areas of fairly annoying Cat Claw Acacia.
+As you reach the bottom of the canyon the trail flattens out, enters some shady areas of Hackberry trees along the wash, and encounters some areas of fairly annoying Catclaw Acacia.
 At just over 5.5 miles you will come to Whiskey Spring which had filterable water flowing and some nice camping areas nearby (#6).

-At about 6 miles in you'll come to the Red Tanks Tr. intersection.
-You want to go right on Red Tanks and proceed up Upper La Barge Box Canyon.
-The canyon is fairly narrow and as the trail crisscrosses the wash it winds through some areas of thick vegetation and boulders.
+At about 6 miles in, you'll come to the Red Tanks Trail #107 intersection.
+You want to go right on Red Tanks and proceed up Upper LaBarge Box Canyon.
+The canyon is fairly narrow, and as the trail crisscrosses the wash, it winds through some areas of thick vegetation and boulders.
 There is a tricky point at about 6.5mi where a low bent tree crosses the trail.
-Do not go straight (in hindsightJ), but double back across the wash to your left and look for cairns showing the way to the trail which climbs out of the bottom and up on the north side.
-The canyon floor appears quite lush as you look east along the continuation of the Red Tanks Tr.
+Do not go straight (in hindsight), but double back across the wash to your left and look for cairns showing the way to the trail, which climbs out of the bottom and up on the north side.
+The canyon floor appears quite lush as you look east along the continuation of the Red Tanks Trail.

 The cave is very large, but its inaccessibility and the fact that the floor slopes out at a steep angle prevent it from ever having served as a useful shelter.
-Evidently Herman spent many years searching in this area and located his camp close by (#7).
+Evidently, Herman spent many years searching in this area and located his camp close by (#7).

-When you've had enough poking around, its time to turn around and go back the way you came.
-As you begin to make your way back out of the canyon look up to the top of the ridge on your left and you may notice an unnamed (as far as I know) arch rock.
+When you've had enough poking around, it's time to turn around and go back the way you came.
+As you begin to make your way back out of the canyon, look up to the top of the ridge on your left, and you may notice an unnamed (as far as I know) arch rock.
 As it sits near the top of Picacho Butte, I'll go ahead and name it "Picacho Arch".
 I know, what an imagination!